domonik/RAPDOR/docs/source/dashboard.rst

 You can select the number of permutations via the Input Field next to the button.
 The Default is 999.

 .. note::
-    This is the recommended way to calculate a p-Value if you have doubts that the underlying data meets the requirements for a PERMANOVA
+    This is the recommended way to calculate a p-Value if you have a sufficient number of samples.

 Export TSV
 ++++++++++